elosoarcade/grakhs/README.md

 ❤️ Health: 100 | ⚔️ Attack: 9 | ✨ EXP: 60

+Since version 3.0.0, the Grakh Omega boss has been added.
+It is the largest and most powerful of all Grakhs.
+This boss fights with its own weapon, the Sharpened Femur, and can unleash a sonic boom that pierces through walls, preventing players from hiding behind blocks.
+Additionally, if a player blocks its attack with a shield, Grakh Omega will roar and deal damage in retaliation.

+❤️ Health: 750 | ⚔️ Attack: 12 | ✨ EXP: 1200

 This addon is optimized to run effectively on Realms and dedicated servers with minimal hardware resource consumption and its available in english and español.  🇬🇧 🇲🇽

 ![Grakhs Minecraft Bedrock Addon](https://media.forgecdn.net/attachments/1579/699/32797-png.png)